What's Stopping You? Change Your Life!

 Two Hours Between Gas Stations

 So we stop.
 Every two hours.
-If there’s an exit with a town.
-Wouldn’t accomplish much if there wasn’t.
+Assuming there’s an exit.
+No point otherwise.

 Cruising the I-40

-Our first stop after leaving Poteau was Okemah, a tidy little town with a Sonic Burger and a gas station.
-Everybody likes Sonic Burger.
-We fueled up, checked the oil, grabbed snacks, and headed west through the Sandstone Hills.
-It was Mary’s turn to drive, which meant it was my turn to nap — a system that works beautifully until the map starts to look like a dream.
+Our first stop after leaving Poteau was Okemah, a neat little town with a Sonic Burger and a gas station.
+Everyone likes Sonic.
+We topped off, checked the oil, grabbed snacks, and pushed west through the Sandstone Hills.
+It was Mary’s turn at the wheel, which meant I could nap—a system that works perfectly until your dream starts to look like the map.

 Hunting for Lunch, Finding a Town

-When I woke up, it was my job to find lunch.
-Two hours west of Okemah, the land turns dry and lonely, but eventually a name appeared on the map: Clinton.
-They had a Phillips 66, so that settled that.
+When I woke up, it was my turn to find lunch.
+About two hours west of Okemah, the land turns flatter and drier, but eventually a name showed up on the map: Clinton.
+They had a Phillips 66.
+Good enough.

-We decided this might be a quick stop.
+We figured we’d make it a quick stop.

 A Building That Leans Into the Wind

-A bright red 1964 Chevrolet Corvette gleams in the lobby, and a jukebox hums “Get Your Kicks on Route 66.”
-Two friendly docents hand us a map and point us toward the main exhibit.
-We step through the entrance, leaving the gift shop behind and entering the road’s long memory.
+A red ’64 Corvette gleams under the lights.
+Somewhere, a jukebox hums “Get Your Kicks on Route 66.”
+Two volunteers greet us with maps and smiles.
+We step through the door, leaving the gift shop behind, and suddenly we’re walking into memory.

 A Road Trip Through Time